 NOTRE DAME, Ind. -- After breaking ground 89 years ago, and after a recent $400 million renovation, Notre Dame Stadium still stands tall in the middle of the university's campus today.
 And its history lives on thanks to the dedicated ushers who take fans on tours almost daily through the concourse, down the tunnel and to the field.

-ABC 57 Morning Anchor Emily Evans had the chance to meet with one of the tour guides who helped launch the stadium tour program about six years ago.
+ABC 57 Morning Anchor Emily Evans had the chance to meet with one of the tour guides who has helped to lead these stadium tours for about six years now.